Invoice Factoring as the Basis for a Digital Token Currency

 The Sardex factor by Edward Posnett –article from the Financial Times.

-In this video, Sardex co-founder Giuseppe Littera provides some background and history about the company.
+In the following video, Sardex co-founder Giuseppe Littera provides some background and history about the company.

 ____________________________